xfran1998/Java-ProjectPrimefaces/README.md

-Testing primefaces and managed beans
+# Creating a Primefaces project and testing